Monotrace (automobile): The cars

 The company's only model was based on the Mauser Einspurauto of 1923.
 It used two principal wheels, one behind the other, but with a second set of side-wheels which prevented the vehicle from falling over when stationary, but which folded up when the vehicle was traveling.
-The water cooled single cylinder motor had a capacity of 510cc and delivered an approximate maximum 12HP of power, delivered via a three speed transmission, using a chain drive, to the back wheel.
+The water cooled single cylinder motor had a capacity of 510cc and delivered an approximate maximum 12HP, delivered via a three speed transmission, using a chain drive, to the back wheel.
 There was space for two, positioned one behind the other.

 The manufacturer took a stand at the 20th Paris Motor Show in October 1925.
 At this time the price quoted for the vehicle was 8,900 francs.

 The range was broadened in 1926 with the introduction of a "delivery van" version of the Monotrace, and in 1929 a single seater sports model was added.